 The Grant Proposal: Hard Work and Strategic Advice

-So, Steve set to work looking for remedies.
-He quickly found a grant program through the St. Louis Cares Humanitarian Response Program, a federally funded initiative with a technology category meant to help nonprofits in the wake of the pandemic.
-After consulting with his team and with ATB, Steve decided to apply.
+Steve led the development team that went to work looking for remedies.
+The development team quickly found a grant program through the St. Louis Cares Humanitarian Response Program, a federally funded initiative with a technology category meant to help nonprofits in the wake of the pandemic.
+After consulting with his team and with ATB, St. Vincent’s decided to apply.

-After a few weeks of hard work and collaboration with ATB, Steve submitted the proposal.
-He didn’t have to wait long to find out the results.
+After a few weeks of hard work and collaboration with ATB, the development team submitted the proposal.
+They didn’t have to wait long to find out the results.